Cricut Maker for Beginners – Easy Party Decor

 How to work with a Pen and Fine Point Blade and the Cricut Maker

 Part of the Banner has some Drawn elements that use a pen.
-In this section I’ll show you how to use the pen and Fine Point Blade for beginners to make a party banner.
+In this section of this Cricut Maker for Beginners tutorial, I’ll show you how to use the pen and Fine Point Blade to make a party banner.

 You should be at this screen: